With summer around the corner, do some fun Seattle-area staycations with your family. Don’t miss these amazing things to do in Tacoma, WA with kids.

 After dinner, we headed straight for the miniature golf!
 It’s $5 per person to play putt putt golf and they have a variety of clubs for kids of all ages (and adults!)

 They also have bocce ball, Cards Against Humanity, giant wooden dice and other items to play with a big group.
+It’s definitely one of our top fun places to go in Tacoma for food and entertainment.

 Watch our Tacoma, WA Video